Lee Vining, California: Geography

 Lee Vining is in western Mono County along U.S. Route 395, at the eastern base of the Sierra Nevada.
 US 395 leads northwest 25 mi to Bridgeport, the Mono county seat, and southeast the same distance to the junction for Mammoth Lakes.
 California State Route 120 climbs west from Lee Vining 12 mi to the top of Tioga Pass, the east entrance to Yosemite National Park.
-According to the United States Census Bureau, the Lee Vining CDP covers an area of 5.2 sqmi, 99.95% of it land and 0.05% of it water.
+According to the United States Census Bureau, the Lee Vining CDP covers an area of 5.2 sqmi, of which 99.95% is land and 0.05% is water.

 Climate

 Lee Vining, on the boundary between the Sierra Nevada and Great Basin ecoregions, has a transitional climate: warmer and drier than the mountains to the west but cooler and much snowier than the vast desert to the east.
-Despite only getting 14 in of water-equivalent precipitation annually, the town averages nearly 6 ft of snow, sometimes falling as late as April or even May.
+Despite only getting 14 in of water-equivalent precipitation annually, the town averages nearly 6 ft of snow, sometimes falling as late as May or even June.
 Precipitation is highest in the winter months of December through March, but some can be expected to fall every month of the year, and the town does not typically experience the four to six month dry spells of more coastal parts of California.